 Right as I was entering menopause before my 50th Birthday, I had a vision.
 During a guided meditation in my women’s circle, I saw myself being born from the heart of the earth.
 A golden woman on a blood-red horse with amethyst wings furled on her back.
 The embodiment of my Higher Self.

-So as a gift to myself with the guidance of my dear friend, a retired art teacher, I casted my vision into clay.
+So as a gift to myself with the guidance of my dear friend, a retired art teacher, I cast my vision into clay.
 Here she is.
 I call her Ascension.

-And some five months later, I’m still being Present nearly 24 hours a day.
-In fact when worry does come up it feels so foreign… so out of tune with the new luscious vibration of Presence.
+And some five months later, I’m still being present nearly 24 hours a day.
+In fact, when worry does come up it feels so foreign… so out of tune with the new luscious vibration of Presence.
 Not that my life has been all ice cream and lollipops since my granddaughter’s birth, really it’s been very hectic both personally and professionally – yet I’m different.
-I’m finding Joy in each and every moment.
-Experiencing Peace in the midst of chaos.
-Feeling Passion for simple things – even writing this blog…
+I’m finding joy in each and every moment.
+Experiencing peace in the midst of chaos.
+Feeling passion about simple things – even writing this blog…

 Presence feels so much more authentic than any other state of existence I’ve known in the last 58 years.